-SSL/TLS Server Certificates Inclusion of the domain name in the Certificate.
-Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
+incos of cach subject hanne in a Certificate is emorced as follows.
+SSL/TLS Server Inclusion of the domain name in the Certificate.
+Domain Certificates name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
 Client Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
-Document Signing Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
-IGTF and Grid-only Device Certificates For device Certificates, an FQDN is included in the appropriate fields.
+Document Signing Requiring a unique email address or a unique Certificates organization name combined/associated with a unique serial integer.
+IGTF and Grid-only For device Certificates, an FQDN is included in the Device Certificates appropriate fields.
 For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate.
-Code Signing Certificates (including CDS Certificates) Requiring a unique organization name and address or a unique organization name combined/associated with a unique serial integer.
-Time Stamping Requiring a unique hash and time or unique serial integer assigned to the time stamp
+Code Signing Requiring a unique organization name and address or a Certificates unique organization name combined/associated with a (including CDS unique serial integer.
+Certificates) Time Stamping Requiring a unique hash and time or unique serial integer assigned to the time stamp